 Muesli cereal is one of my favorite breakfasts, and it’s quick and easy to make in your own kitchen!
 This muesli recipe is a healthy and inexpensive alternative to store bought cereals.

 I’ve always had a bit of a cereal addiction.
 I find it to be a great comfort food, no matter what time of day.
 In fact, I love it so much that I had to stop buying it!

-I’ve recently come up with a way to bring cereal back into my life in a healthy way: muesli, which is a homemade cereal based on oats, fruit and nuts.
+I’ve recently come up with a way to bring cereal back into my life in a healthy way: homemade muesli.
 I love how all the ingredients are fresh and not processed.
 I feel good about eating it.

 My favorite dried fruits to use are cherries and dates, but raisins also work perfectly well.
 The entire recipe is very customizable; use what you have and use what you love.
 Almost any nuts will work (though I do recommend toasting them briefly for best flavor and texture).